Since its launch in 2010, Instagram has taken the world by storm. It seems like everyone — and their dog — is on the (marketing) platform.

 How To Create A Perfect Post

 Create a consistent visual identity to follow in all of your posts.
-This will make you recognisable in the feeds of your followers and increase your engagement.
+This will make you recognizable in the feeds of your followers and increase your engagement.

 Fill out the following lines with your information after looking at what others in your industry are using and making sure you are different.